christabor/flask_jsondash/README.md

 This project is a [flask blueprint](http://flask.pocoo.org/docs/0.10/blueprints/) that saves JSON configurations for declaring arbitrary charts, templates and iframes, and uses any arbitrary json endpoint, so long as the data format is correct.

-Styles and chart layout is pre-packaged, and provides only the bare essentials, while getting out of the way.
+Styles and chart layout are pre-packaged, and provides only the bare essentials, while getting out of the way.

 ## Example configuration